utdata/rwdir/docs/05-sums-import.md

 Sometimes at this point in a project, you might not know what columns you need to keep and which you could do without.
 The nice thing about doing this with code in a notebook is we can always go back, make corrections and run our notebook again.
 In this case, I'm going to tell you which columns you can remove so we have a tighter data set to work with.
 We'll also learn a cool trick with `select()`.

 1. Start a new section with a headline, text to explain you are removing unneeded columns.
-2. Add the following code.
+2. Add a code chunk and the following code.
 I'll explain it below.

 ```r